 Kemper Board Member Clarence Griffin then approached Carthage College President Greg Campbell about bringing the project to fruition, and they then added the County of Kenosha as a partner in the undertaking.
 It was agreed that Kenosha County would contribute the seed money for the project, Carthage College would provide and manage the mechanical and technical equipment and facilities, and Kemper Center would oversee the construction of the new facility and fund the administrative costs of the project.
 A classroom for the Carthage astronomy students and a control room for the new, automated telescope were also included in the proposal.

 As in many renovation projects, unforeseen conditions were discovered that resulted in delays and cost overruns.
 It became a major challenge to comply with modern building and safety codes while retaining the historic architectural elements of the observatory.
 Many redesigns of the new observatory were necessary, and almost all improvements needed to be custom built.
 Mr. Griffin acted as coordinator for the entire project, meeting almost daily with contractors and raising additional funds necessary for completion.
 Many area companies also made sizable in-kind donations of services to finish the project.

 The Griffin Observatory became operational on May 5, 2011.
-The official public grand opening of the observatory will be held on September 17, 2011 from 2:00 – 4:00pm.
-Carthage College astronomy classes will commence at Kemper this fall.
+The official public grand opening of the observatory was held on September 17, 2011.
+Carthage College astronomy classes still use the observatory.